h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   既然 InitalizeSampleUserAccounts 方法已存在，可在 LoadAccountListAsync 方法中取消方法调用的注释。
+-   Now that the InitalizeSampleUserAccounts method exists uncomment the method call in the LoadAccountListAsync method.

     ```cs
     private async void LoadAccountListAsync()